Skinny Broccoli and Mixed Vegetable Stir Fry

 Healthy Vegetable Stir-Fry — Even if you’re not a big broccoli or vegetable lover, or if you have veggie-resistant family members, this vegetable stir-fry recipe is packed with so much flavor that everyone will forget how healthy it is and how many stir-fry veggies they’re eating!

 This Asian vegetable stir-fry reminds me of a dish I recently ate at while out, except with way less salt, fat, grease, and it’s much more budget-friendly.
 It’s vegan, gluten-free, and loaded with so many wonderful textures and amazing depth of flavor.

 There are the soft, tender, caramelized sweet Vidalia onions with a bit of garlic, steamed crisp-tender broccoli, chewy baby portobello mushrooms, and crispy red bell peppers.
-You can use the recipe as an excuse to clean out your produce drawer or pantry.
-There are so many foods that would work well as stir-fry vegetables, including sugar snap peas, snow peas, carrots, baby corn, bamboo shoots, or water chestnuts.

 The vegetables are coated with a simple stir-fry sauce made with apple cider vinegar, honey (use agave to keep vegan), ample fresh ginger, and white miso, also known as sweet or mellow miso.

 If you want to add a protein like tofu, tempeh, edamame, chicken, or beef, feel free.
-I was so satisfied from all the vegetables and the salty-sweet, gingery sauce that everything is coated in, that I wouldn’t change a thing.
+I was so satisfied from all the stir-fry vegetables and the salty-sweet, gingery sauce that everything is coated in, that I wouldn’t change a thing.